 Here at Great Lakes Air Ventures, we offer Multi-engine instruction and rental.
 We have three multi-engine instructors who are focused on quality training, efficiency, and most importantly, safety.
 Multi-engine flying is be both demanding and enjoyable, so get yourself ready to hit the books, fly a lot faster, and bulk up your legs (you'll see what we mean).
-Once you have your multi-engine rating, there are no high hour requirements to rent the aircraft, simply show us you are proficient and you'll be out flying across the country.
+If you have your multi-engine rating, there is a quick 5 hours checkout required to rent the aircraft.
+Simply show us you are proficient and you'll be out flying across the country.
 GLAV can also provide instruction towards your Multi-Engine Commercial or Multi-Engine Instructor certificate.

 Multi-Engine Instruction rates are higher than our single engine rates, at $55 an hour for flight and $45 for ground.
 This is done to keep the cost of the aircraft down.
 Due to higher cost of the multi-engine instruction, you will find our MEI's very flexible and generous with their time.